Huntington's Disease

 Human iPSC-derived neural stem cells from Huntington’s Disease patients.

-Please note, CENSOi53-A is an asymptomatic carrier not patient.
+Please note, CENSOi53-A is an asymptomatic carrier not a patient.

 Human iPSC-Derived Neural Stem Cells – Huntington’s Disease Patient (CAG50)